-Bit Туре Initial State Function

-7 0 Reserved

-6 R Good Signal Bit See definitions earlier in this data sheet.
-1 - Good Signal 0 - Bad Signal

-5 sticky 0 HEC error cell received Set when a HEC error is detected on received cell.
-4 sticky 0 "Short Cell" Received Interrupt signal which flags received cells with fewer than 53 bytes.
-This condition is detected when receiving Start-of-Cell command bytes with fewer than 53 bytes between them."
-3 sticky 0 Fransmit Parity Error Bit 4 of the Master Control Register (Transmit Data Parity Check) is set, this interrupt flags a transmit data parity error con ition.
+Bit Туре Initial State Function 7 - 0 Reserved 6 R 0 = Bad Signal • 1 - Good Signal 1 - Bad Signal 5 sticky 0 HEC error cell received.
+Set when a HEC errors detected on received cell.
+4 sticky 0 "Short Cel" Received Interrupt signal which flags received cells with fewer than 53 bytes.
+This condition is detected when receiving Start-of-Cell command bytes with fewer than 53 bytes between them" 3 sticky 0 Transmit Parity Error If Bit 4 of the Master Control Register (Transmit Data Parity Check) is set, this interrupt flags a transmit data parity error condition.
 Odd parity is used.
-2 sticky 0 Receive Signal Condition change This interrupt is set when the received 'signal' changes either from 'bad to good' or from good to bad'.
-1 sticky 0 eceived Symbol Error Set when an undefined 5-bit symbol is received.
-0 sticky 0 Receive FIFO Overflow Interrupt which indicates when the receive FIFO has filled and cannot accept additional data.
+2 sticky 0 Receive Signal Condition Change.
+This interrupt is set when the received "signal" changes either from "bad to good" from "good to bad".
+1 sticky 0 Received Symbol Error.
+Set when an undefined 5-bit symbol is received.
+0 sticky 0 Receive FIFO Overflow.
+Interrupt which indicates when the receive FIFO has filled and cannot accept additional data.